Branigan Scholars Grant

 Faculty Advisors

-• All projects require one Manhattan College faculty advisor (must be full time, tenured or tenure-track) with qualifications in an appropriate discipline to work closely with the applicant.
+• All projects require one Manhattan University faculty advisor (must be full time, tenured or tenure-track) with qualifications in an appropriate discipline to work closely with the applicant.
 The advisor must be available to the student during the grant period for a required minimum of one conference per week (in person, not by telephone).
 Faculty will receive a stipend of $1000 upon the acceptance of the final project.
 Each grant will fund only one advisor.

 • Faculty advisors will submit, in paper and electronic copy, an interim report of the student's progress to the Acting Chair of the Branigan Scholars Committee and a final evaluative assessment, which will also accompany the completed project.
 No payments will be made to students or faculty without these reports.eports.